phoreproject/graphene/docs/voting.md

       1. Check if `EpochIndex - proposal.StartEpoch / EpochsPerPeriod > GRACE_PERIOD`, then loop through each bit of `proposal.Data.Shards`:
          1. If bit `i` is a 1, set the `CodeHash` of `ShardRegistry[i]` to `proposal.Data.CodeHash`.
       2. Remove any proposals in ActiveProposals where `conflicting_proposal.Data.Type == CANCEL` and `conflicting_proposal.Data.ActionHash == hash(proposal.Data)`.

+When a validator of index `i` exits the network (status becomes something other than `Active`), the `i`th bit of every pending proposal is set to 0.

 ## Code Custody